0113 297 1200

 Practice Summary

-Mahdev also welcomes instructions to act on behalf of families in inquests.
+Mahdev welcomes instructions to act on behalf of families in inquests.
+He has attended training provided by the Legal Action Group.

 His work includes: